Hasselblad Award

 The Hasselblad Award (in full: Hasselblad Foundation International Award in Photography) is an award granted to "a photographer recognized for major achievements".

 History

-The award—and the Hasselblad Foundation—was set up from the estate of Erna and Victor Hasselblad.
+First awarded in 1980, the award—and the Hasselblad Foundation—was set up from the estate of Erna and Victor Hasselblad.
 Victor Hasselblad was the inventor of the Hasselblad Camera System.

 The award includes a cash prize of SEK 2,000,000 (~€200,000), a gold medal, diploma, and an exhibition at the Hasselblad Center in the Göteborg Museum of Art in Gothenburg, Sweden.